carllosnc/flutter_shared_state/README.md

 # Flutter Shared State

->Sharing state between widgets usgin ChangeNotifier and Mixin
+>A simple way to share state between widgets using ChangeNotifier to reactivity and Mixins states.

-**ChangeNotifier:** is a class that provides a simple way to manage state and notify listeners about changes
+**ChangeNotifier:** is a class that provides a simple way to manage state and notify listeners about changes.

 **Mixin:** is a class used to share reusable code across multiple classes.
-Mixins allow a class to inherit methods and properties from multiple sources, enabling code reuse and composition without the need for multiple inheritance.
+Mixins allow a class to inherit methods and properties from multiple sources.

+**Goals:**

+- *Shareable*: easily accessible from multiple widgets.
+- *Isolated*: no need to worry about ui.
+- *Testable*: easy to test because it's isolated.
-With these two resources, we can create a shared state that can be used by multiple widgets.
+- *Reusable*: can be used in multiple widgets easily.
+- *No dependency*: all resources are provided by dart/flutter.
+- *Controlled*: easy to control the state and side effects

-## 01 - Creating the mixin
+## 01 - Creating the mixin (state container)

+This mixin will work like a container for all states, all "state objects" will registred here.

 ```dart
 import 'package:flutter/material.dart';